Speaker of the North Carolina House of Representatives

-The Speaker of the North Carolina House of Representatives is the presiding officer of one of the houses of the North Carolina General Assembly.
-The Speaker is elected by the members of the house when they first convene for their regular session, which is currently in January of each odd-numbered year.
-Perhaps the most important duty of the Speaker is to appoint members and chairs of the various standing committees of the House.
+The speaker of the North Carolina House of Representatives is the presiding officer of one of the houses of the North Carolina General Assembly.
+The speaker is elected by the members of the house when they first convene for their regular session, which is currently in January of each odd-numbered year.
+Perhaps the most important duty of the speaker is to appoint members and chairs of the various standing committees of the House.

 History of the office

 The office evolved from the office of Speaker of the lower house of the legislature in the Province of Carolina, called the House of Burgesses.
 Since the House was the only elected body in the colony, the Speaker was often seen as the leading voice of the people.
 In 1776, North Carolina created its first constitution, which established a Senate and a House of Commons, both of which were elected by voters.
 In the 1868 North Carolina Constitution, the name of the house was changed to "House of Representatives."
+The speaker was responsible for appointing the speaker pro tempore until 1973, when selection for that office became subject to the opinion of the whole House.

+In 1969, the General Assembly created the Legislative Services Commission to oversee the internal operations of the legislature and provide services to the body.
+The speaker was made an ex officio member of the commission.
+In 1975, the speaker was assigned their own legislative counsel.

 For most of the twentieth century, the office's power was limited, because Speakers usually only served for a single legislative session.
+In 1977, the state constitution was amended to allow for governors and lieutenant governors to seek second terms.
+Shortly thereafter, the House, feeling threatened by the strengthened positions of the governor and Senate leadership, broke from a decades-long trend and began electing speakers to successive terms.
 This changed with Speakers Carl J. Stewart, Jr. (1977–1980), Liston B. Ramsey (1981–1988) and James B. Black (1999–2006).

 Democrats held the speaker's chair continuously from 1899 until 1994, when Republicans gained a majority and elected Harold J. Brubaker in January 1995.

 In the 2003–2004 session, a unique power-sharing arrangement was created by Democrats and a handful of Republicans.
 This resulted in the first election of two speakers simultaneously, Jim Black (Democrat) and Richard T. Morgan (Republican).
 The two held roughly equal power and took turns presiding over the House.
 After Democrats won a majority in the 2004 election, this arrangement was ended, but Morgan again supported Black and was named Speaker Pro Tempore.